Semantic Level of Detail for Knowledge Graphs: Discovering Abstraction Boundaries via Spectral Heat Diffusion: Introduction

-Equipping AI agents with persistent, navigable memory is an open problem.
-Modern approaches increasingly move beyond flat retrieval: graph-based methods such as GraphRAG organize knowledge into entity graphs with community structure, while persistent memory systems like MemGPT and MemoryOS maintain hierarchical stores.
-Yet a fundamental question remains unanswered: \emph{where do the meaningful abstraction boundaries lie within a knowledge graph, and how should an agent transition between them?} Current graph-based systems rely on discrete community detection with manually tuned resolution parameters (e.g., Leiden $\gamma$), offering no continuous mechanism to zoom between granularity levels.
-A software project has architecture-level concepts, module-level patterns, and line-level details; an agent reasoning over such a graph needs to dynamically select the appropriate resolution for each step---a capability that existing systems lack.
+Current graph-based systems rely on discrete community detection with manually tuned resolution parameters.
+Leiden clustering requires sweeping over $\gamma$ values with no guarantee that the chosen granularity matches the task, and it produces discrete partitions rather than a continuous zoom.
+A software project has architecture-level concepts, module-level patterns, and line-level details; an agent reasoning over such a graph needs to dynamically select the appropriate resolution---a capability that existing systems lack.

-We draw inspiration from computer graphics, where \emph{Level of Detail} (LOD) allows rendering engines to represent geometry at variable resolution depending on the viewer's distance \citep{luebke2003lod}.
-We ask: \textbf{can we build an analogous LOD operator for semantic data?}
+We draw inspiration from computer graphics, where \emph{Level of Detail} (LOD) allows rendering engines to represent geometry at variable resolution \cite{luebke2003lod}. \textbf{Can we build an analogous LOD operator for knowledge graphs?}

-Our key insight is that hyperbolic space provides the natural substrate for such an operator.
-The Poincar\'{e} ball $\BB$ has exponential volume growth, which allows it to embed tree-structured hierarchies with distortion $(1+\varepsilon)$ for any $\varepsilon > 0$ \citep{sarkar2011low}.
-By defining a heat kernel on $\BB$, we obtain a family of smoothing operators parameterized by a continuous scale $\sigma$ that naturally respects hierarchical structure.

-A second contribution addresses the natural question: \emph{how should an agent choose $\sigma$?} Rather than requiring manual scale selection, we show that spectral gaps in the graph Laplacian induce \emph{emergent scale boundaries}---values of $\sigma$ where the representation undergoes qualitative transitions---which can be detected automatically via a boundary scanner algorithm.
-This connects SLoD to the literature on multi-scale community detection \citep{delvenne2010stability}.
+Our key insight is that hyperbolic space provides the natural substrate.
+The Poincar\'{e} ball $\BB$ embeds tree-structured hierarchies with distortion $(1{+}\varepsilon)$ for any $\varepsilon > 0$ \cite{sarkar2011low}, while heat kernel diffusion on the graph Laplacian provides a family of smoothing operators parameterized by a continuous scale $\sigma$.
+Spectral gaps in the Laplacian then induce \emph{emergent scale boundaries}---values of $\sigma$ where the representation undergoes qualitative transitions---connecting SLoD to multi-scale community detection \cite{delvenne2010stability}.